Jefferson and Nature

 Whether he was drafting the Declaration of Independence, building Monticello, or sending Lewis and Clark off to find the Pacific Ocean, Thomas Jefferson reveled in the concept and reality of nature.
-His entire political philosophy is distilled in a phrase he wrote to his nephew: freedom is the gift of nature.
-This 4-session course introduces you to the key writings of America’s most influential natural philosopher.
+His entire political philosophy is distilled in a phrase he wrote to his nephew: “freedom is the gift of nature.”
+Four 1/2 hour lectures, followed by open discussion, introduces you to the key writings of America’s most influential natural philosopher.

 1) Jefferson’s Roots: Stoicism, Deism and “the laws of nature and of nature’s god”